frobware/ts/README.md

 Before compiling the `ts` utility, you must have the [PCRE](https://www.pcre.org/) development library installed on your system.
-The development library is commonly named `pcre-devel`, `libpcre3-dev`, or a similar variant, depending on your operating system and distribution.
+The development library is commonly named `pcre2-devel`, `libpcre2-dev`, or a similar variant, depending on your operating system and distribution.

 ```bash